 7 Election Day

 14 DCCRW Meeting, Spkr: Texas Railroad Commissioner, Christi Craddick.
-More details coming soon.
+See details on this page.

 Political advertising paid for by Dallas County Council of Republican Women PAC, Susan Fountain, Treasurer

 10300 N. Central Expressway #345 Dallas, Texas 75231